cal-dev-lab/rest-crud-api/README.md

 <br />
 `PORT`: Your port of choice.
 I typically use 1337.

+When using this APIs external URL, please allow time for it to spin up (up to 50s) as the server will spin down if there is any inactivity.

 ## Available Routes
 | Method | Route | Description |
 | ------ | ----- | ----------- |